mltejera/PomodoroTimer/README.md

         There are also a few converters to make defining the view models easier.
     PomodoroTimerLogic
         The view models and models live here.
 There is some boiler plate code in /Common to better enable MVVM.
+        Note that there are two approaches coded here.
+One using the dispatch timer class, and the other using tasks.
+        The task based approach is the one that currently runs, as the instructions specified they were looking for competence in async programming, and this better demonstrates that.
     Tests
         The unit tests, broken up by file.